azat-dev/simple-json-match/readme.md

 ### References

-The refrence `@ref` is a special operator to reference other values in your JSON input when evaluating match.
+The refrence `_$ref` is a special operator to reference other values in your JSON input when evaluating match.
 The reference input must be a `string` representing the value path.
 For example using this JSON input:

 ```js
 const example = {